svirant/DonutDongle/README.md

 # Donut Dongle
-**Arduino Nano based hub that connects your digital and analog console switching setup with the RetroTink 4K and/or RetroTink 5x for Auto Profile switching**
+**Arduino Nano based hub that connects your digital and analog console switching setup with the RetroTink 4K and/or RetroTink 5x / OSSC for Auto Profile switching**

 <img width="700" src="./images/1a.png" />
 <br />

 The Donut Dongle connects to a switch in a way that allows it to see which port is active.
-When a console powers on (auto-switching) or an input is manually selected, the Donut Dongle sends a serial command to the RetroTink 4k (or IR signal to the RT5x) telling it to load a profile.
+When a console powers on (auto-switching) or an input is manually selected, the Donut Dongle sends a serial command to the RetroTink 4k (or IR signal to the RT5x, OSSC) telling it to load a profile.
 The profiles can either be defined as remote profiles; those configured in the RT4K menu for the remote buttons.
 Or they can be SVS profiles which are configured on the RT4K's SDcard. <br />

 For details, refer to the ["How to Use"](https://github.com/svirant/DonutDongle/tree/main/README.md#how-to-use) section below.
 # Supported Switches